+11.5.1 RECOMMENDATIONS

-- The gradual covering of the TSF slope with waste rock should take place as the operation progresses.
-Additionally, it is advised to apply a dust-suppressing polymer on the TSF surface after depositing the tailings. - Dust fall monitoring network be supplemented by periodic ambient PM10 and PM2.5 monitoring to determine whether the Air Quality Objectives are being met. - Use chemical suppressants such as dust-a-side.
+- Dust fall monitoring network be supplemented by periodic ambient PM10 and PM{2.5} monitoring to determine whether the air quality objectives are being met (Airshed, 2023). - Use chemical suppressants such as dust-a-side on unpaved roads to reduce dust.